 Email with forged header information

-Sending email with forged header information through the IMSS SMTP server is prohibited.
+Sending email with forged header information is prohibited.
 Specifically, sending mail with a forged From line is prohibited.

-An access.caltech account or the IMSS SMTP server may not be used to send harassing email.
+A Caltech email account may not be used to send harassing email.
 If another user asks you to stop sending them email, stop!
 If someone complains to us that you are sending them harassing email, we may be forced to disable your account.

 Sending email maliciously